 We also smooth out the variance in data flow.
 Some EHRs require external systems to query for information like Appointments while other EHRs push that information to external vendors.
 Redox allows the application developer to set whether they prefer to make queries or receive push notifications, independent of how the health system exposes that data.

-Step Three: Deployment
+Step three: Deployment

 Redox offers support for any implementation at any health system.
 If they have HL7 v2, FHIR, their own API, or even FTP of some custom flat file, we are able to support that and normalize that to our data model.

 We are also able to transition in step with the health system as it inevitably changes its infrastructure without forcing the application developers to do any additional engineering.
-This means that as FHIR becomes more popular and HL7 v2 begins to wane in some areas (though it will never go away completely), Redox allows an application developer to code once without worrying about what’s going on at the health system under the hood.
+This means that as FHIR becomes more popular and HL7 v2 begins to wane in some areas (though it will never go away completely), Redox allows an application developer to design once without worrying about what’s going on at the health system under the hood.

-Step Four: Configuration
+Step four: Configuration

 Redox also offers a great deal of value in connecting applications to the standards that have been implemented.
 For example, Breg, a manufacturer of orthopedic braces, has used Redox to connect to over 40 health systems across 10 different EHRs.
 More specifically, Breg’s Vision Cloud Connect web and iOS application connects with EHRs to pull patient information and document device dispensation, placement, and billing.
 One Breg employee did the development and provides minimal ongoing integration support.
 Without Redox, we estimate that maintaining this level of complex interoperability would require about 8 to 10 full-time employees.